zxiong218/FCNloca/README.md

 (2) the predicted location results: test_xyz.txt; the predicted location image labels: test_predictedlabel.mat; the true image lables: test_true.mat.

-You can open txt file to check the location results or compare the location results with the true locations in catalog.
+You can open txt file to check the location results or compare the location results with the true locations in catalog (testing_samples.txt).
 The mat files could be loaded in Matlab to plot the location images.

 Reference:
 Zhang, X., Zhang, J., Yuan, C. et al. Locating induced earthquakes with a network of seismic stations in Oklahoma via a deep learning method.
 Sci Rep 10, 1941 (2020). https://doi.org/10.1038/s41598-020-58908-5